-The INAF people worried partner was concerned about the eligibility if of the the costs for this meeting would be eligible.
+The INAF partner was concerned about the eligibility of the costs for this meeting.
 The coordinator saw no problem and the PO confirmed this by email.

 WP5 - CLEOPATRA

 Some of the technical work had some delays.
 Therefore the demonstrations took place later than originally foreseen, but still within the project period and within the proposed scope.